“I will love the light for it shows me the way, yet I will endure the darkness because it shows me the stars.”

 Number 2 is the cream of the flats, having a basement kitchen and its own back door.
 Upstairs on street level, there are two large rooms: the parlour and a bedroom.
 The entrance has a patch of dull red floral linoleum, scuffed by many feet and in need of replacing in 1953.
 The bathroom next to the bedroom has a bath, hand basin, and toilet.
 The indoor toilet a luxury not shared by many of Greenock’s population, who still live in overcrowded housing stock not yet repaired, or rebuilt after the devastating bombing raids of World War 2.

-The bathroom’s black and white tiled patterned floor a linoleum, but this hardy floor covering has been replaced in the bedroom and parlour by painted wooden floorboards and floral carpet squares.
+The bathroom’s black and white tiled patterned floor a linoleum, but they have replaced this hardy floor covering in the bedroom and parlour with painted wooden floorboards and floral carpet squares.

 The winters are long and cold in Scotland.
 Greenock has the highest rainfall of any town in Great Britain and comedians joke those born in Greenock have webbed feet.
-Most days washing has to be dried inside, or at least ‘aired’ before being folded away.
+Most days washing dried inside, or at least ‘aired’ before being folded away.

 The air inside damp as washing hangs from the pulley suspended from the kitchen ceiling or dangles scattered on the backs of chairs, even – tempting fate – draped over the fireguards.
 Clothes suspended from the ceiling invariably smell of the meals cooked and eaten.
 Families learn to avoid washing on Fridays if their religion demands eating fish!

 The kitchen is the heart of Number 2.
-A large black cooking range providing warmth, as well as a pot of permanently hot tea.
+A large black cooking range providing warmth, and a pot of permanently hot tea.
 Mum is Irish and in Scottish colloquialism, a ‘tea Jennie’, someone who drinks tea by the barrel.
 A gas stovetop sits in the scullery, the small open room near the back door containing a sink, workbench and serviceable walk-in pantry.
-Meals are prepared in the scullery.
+They prepare meals in the scullery.